pixelplex/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

 #### /start Command

-Let's begin with the `/start` and `/help` commands handler.
+Let's begin with the `/start` and `/help` commands handlers.
 This function will be called when the user launches the bot for the first time, restarts it, or uses the `/help` command.

 ```python
 @dp.message_handler(commands=['start', 'help'])